-The goals of CryoSat are to measure fluctuations in marine and land ice mass fluxes within the limit set by natural variability.
+The goals of Cryos1at are to measure fluctuations in marine and land ice mass fluxes within the limit set by natural variability.
 Predicting future climate and sea level depends on knowledge of such fluctuations, while present observations are deficient in time and space.
-CryoSat and International Programs will provide a decade of focused study of the roles of the cryosphere.
+Cryosat and International Programs will provide a decade of focused study of the roles of the cryosphere.

-The technical concept consists of a single spacecraft in a high inclination (92 degree) orbit, carrying a Ku-band altimeter, measuring altitude with detailed precision, capable of operating in conventional pulse limited mode, synthetic aperture mode and interferometric mode.
+The technical concept consists of a single spacecraft in a high inclination (92 degree) orbit, carrying a Ku-band altimeter, measuring altitude with detailed precision, capable of operating in conventional pulse limited mode, synthetic aperture mode and interferometry mode.

-Cryosat was the first Earth Explorer satellite to be launched, but the original CryoSat spacecraft was lost in a launch failure on 8 October 2005.
-Owing to the importance of Cryosat for the worldwide scientific community, a plan to recover the CryoSat mission, by building the CryoSat 2 satellite, including redundant SIRAL instrument) was developed.
+Cryosat was the first Earth Explorer satellite to be launched, but the original Cryosat spacecraft was lost in a launch failure on 8 October 2005.
+Owing to the importance of Cryosat for the worldwide scientific community, a plan to recover the Cryosat mission, by building the Cryosat 2 satellite, including redundant SIRAL instrument was developed.
+The launch of Cryosat 2 is planned for November 2009 on a Dnepr launch vehicle, most likely from Balkinour.